Magyarul | Sitemap | Login

 2006Külgazdaság, member

 2008Studia Universitatis Babeş-Bolyai.
-Oeconomica (Kolozsvár), member
+Oeconomica (Cluj-Napoca), member

 2009Problems of Geography (Bulgarian Academy of Sciences, Sofia), member